Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 inout :: &mut (Pure a) -> &inout (Pure a)
 ```

-This means that for pure values `&mut` and `&inout` are essentially the same, simplifying operations dramatically.
+This means that for pure values `&mut` and `&inout` are the same, simplifying operations dramatically.

---[details[--
+Specifically, for simple types `S` we have can cast from `&mut S` to `&inout S` without risking deadlocks.

+--[notes[--

 **My notes on mutual mutation.**